Heramb-Acharya/Pull-Request---Guidewire/README.md

 Simple GPS verification cannot tell apart a genuinely stranded Arjun from someone sitting at home running a spoofing app.
 Rakshak solves this through behavioural consistency scoring across multiple independent signals, not location data alone.

-A real delivery worker stranded in a flood zone behaves in a specific, measurable way:
+A real delivery worker stranded in a disrupted zone behaves in a specific, measurable way:

 - Their device shows movement patterns consistent with someone waiting near or attempting to navigate their usual zone
 - Speed readings fluctuate naturally, including small movements, phone handling, and repositioning